Harper's Mansion

-Harper's Mansion is a heritage-listed house and now house museum in Berrima, Wingecarribee Shire, New South Wales, Australia.
+Harper's Mansion is a heritage-listed house and museum at Berrima, in the Southern Highlands region of New South Wales, Australia.
 It is recognised for its Georgian design.
 Harper's Mansion is now a property of the National Trust of Australia (NSW), which acquired it in 1978.
 It was added to the New South Wales State Heritage Register on 1 March 2002.

 History

 James Harper and his wife Mary bought his first block of land in Berrima in 1832 on which he built the Surveyor General Inn in 1834, becoming its licensee in 1835.
 He was a Sutton Forest publican and that district's Chief Constable until 1835.
 In 1834 he purchased the 100 acre on which he built what is now called 'Harper's Mansion', which was most likely built in 1835-36.
 The house was built with a single storey verandah and a detached brick kitchen.
 By 1844 there was also a stable block and a fenced garden.

 The 100,000 clay bricks were made on-site and the Trust believes that the stone was quarried locally.
 At the time, tradesmen were building the court house and jail, and James may have used them.
 The National Trust thinks that the house was built from the pattern book of a Georgian townhouse, which was common in the colony.

 Harper died in 1845 with financial difficulties.
 It appears he had overreached himself and was caught by the recession of the 1840s.
 Berrima failed to develop as he had hoped.
 Many blocks had been sold to speculators, but few had been developed and the streets were not cleared until 1837.

 Following Harper's death, in 1845, his mortgagee, William Hutchinson in 1846 took possession of the house.
 Harper's widow Mary married James McDermott and moved into the Surveyor-General Inn, which her family owned until the 1920s.
 The house was leased by the church from 1853.
 It was used as a presbytery for the priests of St Francis Xavier's Roman Catholic Church in 1853.
 At this time the house was well established, with mention of flower garden with fruit trees, gardener's cottage, well, and horse paddock.

 The Catholic Church bought the house from Hutchinson's trustees in 1856, and owned it until 1970.
 It served as presbytery until the 1880s and was home to 16 priests and 2 bishops until c.
 1900.
 In 1898 the priest was relocated to Moss Vale and the house was vacant until four Sisters of the Daughters of Our Lady of the Sacred Heart, who had opened a school in Berrima, used it as a convent from 1903 to 1909.